c0d3z3r0/rpi2strap/README.md

 ## Am I allowed to modify and share it?
 Yes, of course but please keep the author name where it is :-)

+## Problems?
+Open an issue on GitHub, please.

 ## Questions?
 Contact me on IRC via c0d3z3r0 @ freenode.net